abdullah-erturk/Ventoy-Grub2FM-Multiboot-With-Original-Files/README.md

 	ATTENTION:

+Any disk operation has certain risks.
+The script file tries to keep the existing data safe by notifying the user, but it is highly recommended to make a backup first for very important data.

 In the first installation, if you do not install with the non-destructive installation option your USB/HDD disk will be completely formatted.

 Both Ventoy and Grub2FM are secure boot compatible in efi mode.